By Erik Marcus

 India is one of the world’s largest producers and consumers of rice, and many Indians eat it daily.
 The two most common varieties in India are white long grain rice, and a reddish whole grain rice.
 If you want to know why diabetes rates are off the charts in India, the habit of many Indians to eat white rice with practically every meal is surely a primary factor.

 India is also famous for a fragrant long-grain rice variety called basmati, which is grown in the foothills in the northern part of the country.
 Basmati is nearly always milled into white rice.
 This is bad for nutrition, but convenient for home cooking, since the rice cooks in minutes.
-You can cook white basmati rice in a pot in barely about twelve minutes, compared to about 40 minutes for brown rice.
+You can cook white basmati rice in a pot in barely about twelve minutes, compared to over 30 minutes for brown rice.

 Basmati is among the most expensive rice varieties, and many Indians therefore eat it only on special occasions.
-India exports about half of India’s basmati rice crop.
+India exports about half its basmati rice crop.
 Basmati happens to be the only variety of rice that I prefer white.
 I normally favor whole grain bread and brown rice, but I think brown basmati rice lacks the delicate texture of white basmati.
 Sure, white basmati is pure carbs, and contains no fiber or other nutrients, but it’s a delicious occasional treat.

 Beans